alok87/learn/haproxy/README.md

 * balance roundrobin - loadbalancing alogrithm used for load balancing here.
 Later explained in detail.
 * mode http	     - layer 7 proxing is being used was defined.
 Later explained each mode in detail.
-* chec		     - this attributes specifies that the health check be performed at each of the server.
+* check		     - this attributes specifies that the health check be performed at each of the server.

+### Frontend
+Frontend defines how the requests should be forwarded to the backends.
+It is defined in the frontend section of the HAProxy configuration.
+Basic defination as -
+ * a set of IP addresses and port ( eg- 10.17.11.8:8080, *:443, *:9011, etc.. )
+ * ACLs
+ * use_backend rules - which backed to use depending on which ACL condition are matched(or to use default rule if none match) Frontend can be configured to various type of network traffic as defined below:

+## Types of Load Balancing